svrooij/sonos-api-docs/docs/services/audio-in.md

 ## Events

-The AudioInService has properties that might be emitted if you subscribe to events.
+The AudioInService has variables that might be emitted if you subscribe to events.

 ### Subscribe to events